aptech/docs/docs/plottslog.rst

 Purpose
 ----------------

-Creates a graph of time series data with the Y-axis on a log scale.
+Creates a graph of time series data with the y-axis on a log scale.

 Format
 ----------------